Cray-HPE/docs-csm/troubleshooting/cms_barebones_image_boot.md

-# Barebones Image Boot Additional Information
+# Troubleshoot the CMS Barebones Image Boot Test

-This provides additional information and manual steps for reproducing the barebones image boot test.
+Verify that the CSM services needed to boot a node are available and working properly.
+This section describes how the barebonesImageTest script works and how to interpret the results.
+If the script is unavailable, the manual steps for reproducing the barebones image boot test are provided.

 ## Topics